Back

 PROJECT INTRODUCTION

-We worked with a cohort of 15 incredible artists to run a programme of workshops at the hospital and partner venues.
-Artists include Dolly Sen, Errol Francis, Fabian Peake, Ghislaine Leung, Heather Phillipson, Holly Sandiford, Jade de Montserrat, Ken Nwadiogbu, Mark Titchner, Michael Landy, Nengi Omuku, Rosa-Johan Uddoh, Sarah Dwyer, Shepherd Manyika and Ṣọlá Olúlòde.
+Artists: Dolly Sen, Errol Francis, Fabian Peake, Ghislaine Leung, Heather Phillipson, Holly Sandiford, Jade de Montserrat, Ken Nwadiogbu, Mark Titchner, Michael Landy, Nengi Omuku, Rosa-Johan Uddoh, Sarah Dwyer, Shepherd Manyika and Ṣọlá Olúlòde

 Ken Kwadiogbu, A Gift of Hope, 2024.
 Hellesdon Hospital, Sandpiper Family Room.
 Photo © Hospital Rooms (Damian Griffiths)